Go Dairy: Billion-dollar Bay of Plenty dairying industry calling for job applicants

 Dairy NZ farm performance regional leader Andrew Reid said the sector was heading into its busiest time with calving and it had launched a Go Dairy campaign to recruit and train New Zealanders.

-This included an "entry-level training course for career changers who are serious about a farming career", he said.

-Nationally 1000 workers would be needed and in the Bay of Plenty 61 jobs were already advertised on Farm Source.
+This included an ''entry-level training course for career changers who are serious about a farming career''.
+Nationally 1000 workers would be needed and in the Bay of Plenty, 61 jobs were already advertised on Farm Source.

-But Reid said it would take time to get more Kiwis into dairy and it was lobbying the Government to let 40 migrant workers who already have jobs in NZ, but were stuck offshore, back into the country.
+But Reid said it would take time to get more Kiwis into dairy and Dairy NZ was lobbying the Government to allow 40 migrant workers stuck overseas on holiday back into the country.

-Fonterra Farm Store Bay of Plenty and Taupō region head Lisa Payne said it had more than 900 farmers in the region who would receive about $1b in milk payouts this season.
+Fonterra Farm Store Bay of Plenty and Taupo regional head Lisa Payne said it had more than 900 farmers in the region who would receive about $1 billion in milk payouts this season.

-Fonterra's current range for its milk price was $7.10-$7.30 per kg milk solids, which would be confirmed in September, compared with $6.35 per kgMS last season.
+Fonterra's range for its milk price was $7.10 to $7.30 per kilogram of milk solids, which would be confirmed in September, compared to $6.35 per kgMS last season.

 Pukehina dairy farmer Derek Spratt said it had been a favourable season despite the dry weather and the pending payout would be helpful.

-But he expected farmers "would tighten their belts" post Covid-19 and they would be watching the New Zealand dollar closely.
+However, he expected farmers ''would tighten their belts up'' post Covid-19 and would be watching the NZ dollar closely.

-There were numerous employment opportunities in agriculture, Spratt said, but there was a big shortfall in workers for "hands-on jobs on farms".
+There were numerous employment opportunities in agriculture, Spratt said, but there was a big shortfall in ''hands-on jobs on farms''.

 Federated Farmers Bay of Plenty provincial president Darryl Jensen said milk production was on par with last season even though parts of the region battled drought conditions.